+49 30 868 710 500

 Data processing in registration via ubivent

 Registration is required for the use of specific digital offers for virtual events or virtual trade fairs.
 The data that is saved upon registration can be seen in the entry form on the corresponding registration page.
 In the standard case, this includes first name, last name, company, email address and password/ PIN.
 Compulsory fields are labelled as such.
+When registering for an event, the user receives a series of reminder emails and possibly an email after participating in the event itself that possibly contains “acknowledgements”, “on demand releases” or “requests for feedback” etc. (depending on the contract assigned by the organiser).
 By registering on our site, the IP address, technical information about the terminal used and the browser used, including the version and any plugins installed, as well as fonts, data volumes, data transmission specifications such as access status / HTTP status code, data volume are processed.
 In addition, technical error codes as well as date and time of the dial-in and time zone are processed.
 This serves to identify and prevent possible cases of misuse (e.g. in the case that a third party misuses your data and registers on our site without your knowledge).
 We make the aforementioned services available to the respective contracting party.
 For the registration itself, we are responsible for the protection of the data collected.

 Declaration of consent concerning data protection upon registration